CodecNeRF: Toward Fast Encoding and Decoding, Compact, and High-quality Novel-view Synthesis: CodecNeRF

 In this submodule, we construct the 3D feature from multi-view input images.
-To extract 2D image features, we adopt a widely known CNN architecture using feature pyramid~\cite{lin2017fpn}, producing an image features $f^{(n)}$ given an input image $I^{(n)}$.
+To extract 2D image features, we adopt a pre-trained visual transformer (ViT) ~\cite{dosovitskiy2020image}, specifically, DINO~\cite{caron2021dino} to produce an image features $f^{(n)}$ given an input image $I^{(n)}$.
 We process each view image individually using the shared feature extractor, $\texttt{feat}_\theta$.
 Following the conventional NeRF training scheme, we assume that we can obtain camera poses for input view images beforehand.
 The 3D feature construction can be written as follows.

 where $\text{cam}^{(n)}$ denotes the camera pose for the input views.
 Inspired by the recent unprojection methods~\cite{liu2023syncdreamer, Liu202312345}, we first construct a 3D coordinate tensor, $\text{coord} \in \mathbb{R}^{3 \times V \times V \times V}$, whose resolution is $V$ for all axis.
 Then, each coordinate is projected into 2D space given the camera pose, and the feature is extracted from the image feature $f^{(n)}$ using bilinear interpolation, generating the intermediate 3D feature.
 We use an aggregation module $\texttt{agg}_\phi$ paramaterized $\phi$ to combine $N$ intermediate 3D features and produce the final 3D feature, $f_{3D} \in \mathbb{R}^{C \times V \times V \times V}$.
 We use a few 3D convolution layers to aggregate features and further extract useful information.